kxdekxde/browndust2-spine-viewer/README.md

 ## Usage:

-1. Double-click on _BD2pineViewer.pyw_ and the script will start to download the required files.
+1. Double-click on _BD2pineViewer.pyw_.
-2. After to finish the downloads the script will ask the user for the path to your BDX "mods" folder, click OK on the message box.
+2. The script will ask the user for the path to your BDX "mods" folder, click OK on the message box.
 3. You will see this GUI: